openNDS/openNDS/docs/source/fas.rst

 **Note**:
 All addresses (with the exception of fasremoteip) are relative to the *client* device, even if the FAS is located remotely.

-When FAS is enabled, NDS automatically configures firewall access to the FAS service.
+When FAS is enabled, openNDS automatically configures firewall access to the FAS service.

-The FAS service must serve a splash page of its own to replace the NDS splash.html.
+The FAS service must serve a splash page of its own to replace the openNDS served output of the default login.sh script.
 For fas_secure_enable "0", "1", and "2" this is enforced as http.
 For fas_secure_enable level "3", it is enforced as https.

 Typically, the FAS service will be written in PHP or any other language that can provide dynamic web content.

 FAS can then provide an action form for the client, typically requesting login, or self account creation for login.

-The FAS can be on the same device as NDS, on the same local area network as NDS, or on an Internet hosted web server.
+The FAS can be on the same device as openNDS, on the same local area network as NDS, or on an Internet hosted web server.

 Security
 ********